chinamike65/hugo-tuolesi/content/book3/book3en.md

 And because there is no strength to rely on, they don't know what to do, and they get very scared.

-Those who study Buddhism have realized that after the soul leaves, it will enter the cycle of rebirth.
-In addition to rebirth as a human, it can also be liberated and reborn in the Pure Land, and liberation from samsara is better than having the a human rebirth.
+Those who study Buddhism have realized that after the "soul" leaves the body, it will enter the cycle of rebirth.
+In addition to rebirth as a human, it can also be liberated and reborn in the Pure Land, and liberation from samsara is better than having a human rebirth.

 Because there are teachers and Buddhas and Bodhisattvas as backers, you will still think: I have studied Buddhism in this life, after death Amitabha will come to pick me up, and Dakinis will come to save me.

 Even if my karmic obstacles are not eliminated, and I may suffer during death, during the bardo period, or in the next life, but there will be Buddhas and Bodhisattvas who will protect me.

 Thinking about my life, I have recited many scriptures and mantras, and practiced many methods.
-I will not fall into the evil realm, I will not be afraid in my heart, and I will leave this world peacefully.
+I will not fall into the evil realms, I will not be afraid in my heart, and I will leave this world peacefully.

-There is no ordinary person who is not afraid of death, unless it is a person with demonic, ghost, or non-human obstacles who is driven by these external forces and is not afraid of death.
+There is no ordinary person who is not afraid of death, unless it is a person with demonic, ghostly, or non-human obstacles who is driven by these external forces and is not afraid of death.

 Normal people will definitely be afraid of death, and people who have not studied Buddhism well will be even more afraid of death.

 Those who earnestly study Buddhism will not be afraid.
-Those who study Buddhism well will have already eliminated all major karma before death.
+Those who study Buddhism well will have already eliminated all major karmic debts before death.

 231

 At the time of death, Amitabha Buddha or other Buddhas and Bodhisattvas will appear, or the Pure Lands of Buddhas and Bodhisattvas will appear, such as the Land of Ultimate Bliss, the Pure Land of Dakinis, and so on.

-When they were dying, their state was even better than usual.
+When these people were dying, their state was even better than usual.
 Some even sang happily and left, while others recited "Om Mani Padme Hum" and passed away.

-In Tibetan areas, there are many elderly people who passed away in meditation when they were visualising Dakinis.
+In Tibetan areas, there are many elderly people who passed away in meditation while visualising Dakinis.

 Their complexion looks much better than before death, with a smile on their face, and they are not afraid at all!
 Therefore, when a person who is a good Buddhist learner is about to die, he has no sense of fear.

-A person who has achieved a higher level of Buddhist achievement will be greeted by Buddhas and Bodhisattvas when he dies.
-Dakinis, Dakinis, warriors, and brave mothers will come to meet him.
+A person who has attained a higher level of Buddhist achievement will be greeted by Buddhas and Bodhisattvas when he dies.
+Dakins, Dakinis, warrior gods and godesses will come to meet him.
 The sound of drums and bells will sound in the sky, or other auspicious signs will appear.

 For example, if you die in winter, the weather may get warmer, the plants will bloom, etc.

 There is a great siddha in Tibet called Kalu Phuntsok, who passed away in the eleventh month of the lunar calendar, which is the coldest season in Tibet.

-When he passed away, the dakini Buddha came to greet him on his way to the dakini pure land.
+When he passed away, the dakini Buddha Tara came to greet him on his way to the Dakini Pure Land.
 Many people heard the sound of bells and drums in the sky, and the climate became as warm as summer.

 232

-**3. How to achieve the concept of impermanence in life**
+#### 3. How to achieve the view of impermanence in life**

-Now, only by accumulating blessings, making good vows, and practicing the ten viirtues, we have obtained a human body with eight freedoms and ten endowments.
+Now, only by accumulating merit, making good vows, and practicing the ten virtues, we have obtained a precious human body with eight freedoms and ten endowments.

-Moreover, we have also met a master with the virtues, and we have the conditions to study Buddhism.
+Moreover, we have also met a virtuous master, and we have the circumstances conducive to studying Buddhism.

 At the same time, we also recognize the impermanence of life and recognize that death could come at any time.

-Think about the death that happened around you.
+Think about the death that happens around you.

-For example, some friends met last year and passed away this year.
+For example, friends we met last year and passed away this year.
 This is the impermanence of life.

 News that someone has died of illness or accident is very common.

-Such impermanence can also happen to us at any time.
-What if we suddenly die one day, but our practice is not enough, what should we do if we fall into the evil realm?
+Death can also happen to us at any time.
+What if we suddenly die one day, but our practice is not enough, what should we do if we fall into the evil realms?

-Leaving indefinitely!
+All leaving unexpectedly!

 So, a decision should be made and the Dharma must be practised immediately!

 Think again, some people are very rich, but when death comes, they get a terminal illness, spend a lot of money to buy the best medicine, but they can't save their lives, and they can't take the rest of their money with them.
 They can only leave on their own.

-Money, relatives and friends are useless when death comes, only the Buddha's Dharma is useful and is the only way out.
+Money, relatives, and friends are useless when death comes, only the Buddha's Dharma is useful and is the only way out.

-Therefore, for the sake of future rebirths, it should be decided that only the Buddha's Dharma must be practiced.
+Therefore, for the sake of future rebirths, you should decide that only the practice of Buddha's Dharma is worhtwhile.

 233

-You have to think like this often, you can also think about the situation before your relatives and friends died.
+You have to think like this often.

+You can also think about the situations where your relatives and friends have died.
 If you have the opportunity, you should also look around.
 If someone dies, think about how they died, and think about what happened before and after death.
 Remind yourself that life is impermanent.

-After realizing the concept of impermanence in life, the practice will never regress, and a courageous and diligent heart will arise, and the practice will gradually enter a better state.
+After realizing the concept of impermanence in life, the practice will never regress, and a courageous and diligent mind will arise, and the practice will gradually enter a better phase.

-At this time, I often think: I don’t know if I can live until tomorrow, so I must seize today and practice the Dharma; people and things in the world can not help at the time of my death and future rebirth, so I should not be attached, I should have time.
-Just fix the Dharma.
+I often think: I don’t know if I can live until tomorrow, so I must seize today and practice the Dharma; people and things in the world can not help at the time of my death and future rebirth, so I should not be attached, I should use my time well.
+Just study the Dharma.

 Master Tsongkhapa's eldest disciple, Master Gyaltsab Je, was still very hard-working in his old age.
 If someone wanted to see him, they would  ask the attendant to inform him.
-The attendant would say to Gyaltsab Je: "Master, someone wants to see you very much."
+The attendant would say to Gyaltsab Je: "Master, someone wants very much to see you."

-Gyaltsab Je refused and said, "Look at my hair turning white, I'm getting old, and you want me to see these people, why waste my time?"
+Gyaltsab Je declined and said, "Look at my hair turning white, I'm getting old, and you want me to see these people.
+Why waste my time?"

 But looking at ourselves, we are old, our hair is gray, and we are moving towards death step by step without realizing it.

 There is still hope in our heart, and we want to live to the age of eighty or ninety.
 This is because we have not realised the truth of impermanence.

-If you have realised the concept of impermanence of life, even if you have truly entered the Path.
+If you have realised the concept of impermanence of life, then you can say that you have truly entered the Path of the Dharma.

 After entering the path, the idea of ​​liberation naturally arises from the depths of the heart.